-Remember how Zhu pointed out manuka honey’s antibacterial properties?
-That comes in handy when it’s used topically, too.
+Remember how Zhu pointed out manuka honey's antibacterial properties?
+That can come in handy when it's used topically, too.
 A 2018 review of studies found that manuka honey can kill bacteria, reduce inflammation, and help with tissue regeneration—which explains why it can be found in so many skin-care products.
-While the evidence doesn’t necessarily support using manuka honey for serious injuries, it could be something that’s helpful for smaller cuts and skin issues.
+While the evidence doesn't necessarily support using manuka honey for serious injuries, it could be something that's helpful for smaller cuts and skin issues.

 4. It has trace minerals like vitamin B, iron, and magnesium